Want to save this?

 - If canning, prepare canning jars, lids and canner while reducing.
 If freezing, let apple butter cool before adding to freezer-safe small jars.

-- Remove to a towel-lined surface and let cool at least 12 hours without touching them.
+- Turn off burner, remove lid and jars let sit in canner for 5 minutes.
+Transfer to a towel-lined surface and let cool at least 12 hours without touching them.
 Check seals, label and store in a cool place.